torvalds/linux/Documentation/trace/stm.rst

 which means that the master allocation pool for this rule consists of masters 48 through 63 and channel allocation pool has channels 0 through 127 in it.
-Now, any producer (trace source) identifying itself with "user" identification string will be allocated a master and channel from within these ranges.
+Analw, any producer (trace source) identifying itself with "user" identification string will be allocated a master and channel from within these ranges.